Michael Gambon: 1980–1994: The Singing Detective and accolades

-The National Theatre staged revival A View from the Bridge in 1987 at the Cottesloe Theatre.
-It was directed by Alan Ayckbourn and Gambon gave an acclaimed performance as Eddie.
-The Guardian said "In the first place it shows Michael Gambon shaking hands with greatness."
+His craggy looks soon made him into a character actor, a term which Gambon disputed.
+For his first major lead role in Dennis Potter's The Singing Detective (1986) he won his first British Academy Television Award for Best Actor.
+He starred as detective Inspector Jules Maigret in an ITV adaptation of twelve of Georges Simenon's books.
+The National Theatre staged a revival of A View from the Bridge in 1987 at the Cottesloe Theatre.
+It was directed by Alan Ayckbourn, and Gambon gave an acclaimed performance as Eddie.
+The Guardian said, "In the first place it shows Michael Gambon shaking hands with greatness."
+In 1989, Gambon starred in the Peter Greenaway's crime drama The Cook, the Thief, His Wife & Her Lover, which also starred Helen Mirren, Tim Roth and Ciarán Hinds.
+Gambon played Albert Spica, "The Thief", a violent gangster.
+The film premiered at the 1989 Toronto International Film Festival.
+Film critic Roger Ebert of the Chicago Sun-Times praised the performances writing, "Mirren and Gambon are among the most distinguished actors in Britain-they've played many of the principal roles in Shakespeare -- and here they find the resources to not only strip themselves of all their defenses, but to do so convincingly."

-Ralph Richardson dubbed him The Great Gambon, an accolade which stuck, although Gambon dismisses it as a circus slogan.
+In 1990, he played Jerry in Harold Pinter's Betrayal for BBC Radio 3.
+In 1991, he starred as Tommy Hanbury in an episode of the ITV series Minder called "Look Who's Coming To Pinner".
+Ralph Richardson dubbed him The Great Gambon, an accolade which stuck, although Gambon dismissed it as a circus slogan.
 But as Sheridan Morley perceptively remarked in 2000, when reviewing Nicholas Wright's Cressida: "Gambon's eccentricity on stage now begins to rival that of his great mentor Richardson".
-Also like Richardson, interviews are rarely given and raise more questions than they answer.
-Gambon is a very private person, a "non-starry star" as Ayckbourn has called him.
-Off-stage he prefers to stay out of the limelight.
-While he has won screen acclaim, his ravaged King Lear at Stratford, while he was still in his early forties, formed a double act with a red-nosed Antony Sher as the Fool sitting on his master's knee like a ventriloquist's doll.
+Also like Richardson, interviews were rarely given and raised more questions than they answered.
+Gambon was a very private person, a "non-starry star" as Ayckbourn called him.
+Off-stage he preferred to stay out of the limelight.
+He won screen acclaim, while his ravaged King Lear at Stratford, while he was still in his early forties, formed a double act with a red-nosed Antony Sher as the Fool sitting on his master's knee like a ventriloquist's doll.